How to find Library materials?

 How to find company information/annual reports?

-Please refer to the Research Guide "Company Information" for Library resources available both in print and electronic formats that can help you find company information/annual reports.
+Please refer to the Research Guide "Company Information" for Library resources available both in print and electronic format, in addition to relevant websites that can help you find company information/annual reports.

 How to find materials in Chinese?